 You’re looking to use tougher cuts.
 One thing to really consider is to not braise the beef that you would love to grill.
-I am talking about ribeye, filet, or New York strip.
+I am talking about all kinds of cuts of beef like ribeye, filet, or New York strip.
 Save these cuts for the grill!

-Short ribs are one of my favorite cuts a beef to braise.
+Short ribs are one of my favorite cuts of beef to braise.
 The flavor that you get from them with the bone in is incredible.

 With short ribs, you will sacrifice the amount of meat you get seeing that they tend to have a lot of bone.
 The amount of fat that renders is a lot but it is so worth the flavor.

 Don’t be surprised to see 50% of the meat disappear after a long braise.
-Add these to a bed of rice or a mound of some great creamy mash potatoes.
+Add these to a bed of rice or a mound of some great creamy mashed potatoes.

 A lot of people will use stew meat for braising but the fact is it is sirloin and I feel there are a lot of better choices.